poonchuanan/tp/docs/UserGuide.md

 #### Invalid parameters

-* The [error messages](#211-possible-errors-when-creating-a-new-user-profile) for edit user profile feature are the same as those found in creating user profile.
+* The [error messages](#211-possible-errors-when-creating-a-new-user-profile) for edit user profile feature are the same as those found when creating a new user profile.

 <br>